m-i-n-a-r/searsen/README.md

 The language used is english(US), and previously italian.

 ## Project structure
-At the time of writing, the project consistis in 5 main files (3 for data extraction, 2 for data analysis):
+At the time of writing, the project consistis in 8 main files (3 for data extraction, 4 for data analysis and enrichment, 1 for process automation):
 - **extraction_twitter** :arrow_forward: extracts data from Twitter.
 It can extract both time series, trending topics or tweets for a given keyword
 - **extraction_google** :arrow_forward: extracts data from Google.
 It can extract both time series or hot trends
 - **extraction_wikipedia** :arrow_forward: extracts data from Wikipedia.
 It can extract both time series or trending articles